KenKundert/avendesora/doc/concepts.rst

 machines or services that you log into.
 Your best defense against the notoriously poor security practices of most sites is to always use a unique password for sites where you are not in control of the secrets.
-That way the poor security practices of one site do not compromise your other accounts.
+That way the poor security practices of one site would not compromise your other accounts.
 For example, you might consider using the same passphrase for you login password and the passphrase for an ssh key on a machine that you administer, but never use the same password for two different websites unless you do not care if the content of those sites become public.

 So, if we return to the question of how much entropy is enough, you can say that